hollorol/AgroMo/README.md

 https://owncloud.agrar.mta.hu/owncloud/index.php/s/CAySet75Jo8zX6c/download
 ```

-- [x] Choose installation folder by entering a valid folder name with full path or by clicking the Modify icon or leave default unaltered.
+- [x] After starting the Installer, choose installation folder by entering a valid folder name with full path or by clicking the Modify icon or leave default unaltered.
 If the folder does not exist the installer will create it.
 - [x] AgroMo can be started from this folder later by launching the AgroMo_Launch.exe application.

 ### Using pure R